MihaJjDa/tv_optim/README.md

 # tv_optim

-Task for interview: time distribution for advertisments
+Task for interview: time distribution for advertisments at TV